Software Updates and Upgrades

 need to urgently upgrade your machine or replace it with a refurbished or used

-If you would like us to update or upgrade your operating system to windows 10 (if you already have a genuine windows 7 licence usually with no software cost) and / or the software that you use or perhaps you would like to buy a refurbished or new laptop or PC then please give us a call.
+If you would like us to update or upgrade your operating system to windows 10 or 11 (if you already have a genuine windows 7 licence usually with no software cost) and / or the software that you use or perhaps you would like to buy a refurbished or new laptop or PC then please give us a call.

 Please note that under no circumstances will Phil Guy Computer & Repairs be liable for data loss when we perform equipment maintenance.
 We strongly recommend that you back up your data on a separate medium ( for example by DVD, external hard-drive, USB stick or on-line) on a regular basis.
 All business is subject to our Terms and Conditions of Business, a printable version of which is available here.